 2. Mimic VLOOKUP by using the merge functions

 Often times, it is necessary to combine two variables from different datasets similar to how VLOOKUP is used in Excel to join two variables based on certain criteria.
-In R, this can be done using the
+In R, this can be done using the merge function.

 For instance, suppose that we wish to link the Date variable in the sales dataset with the Age and Country variables in the customers dataset – with the ID variable being the common link.